BEST PLACE TO SEE IN POLAND IN 7 DAYS

-As mentioned, I yet have to visit Krakow myself – I have heard a lot of great things about the city but on my recent trip to Poland I actually heard a couple of solo female travelers saying, they liked Warsaw better than Krakow as it is less touristy and has more attractions and places to visit.
+As mentioned, I have yet to visit Krakow myself.
+I have heard many great things about the city.
+Still, on my recent trip to Poland, I actually heard a couple of solo female travelers saying they liked Warsaw better than Krakow as it is less touristy and has more attractions and places to visit.

-Either way, Krakow, the second biggest city in Poland, is much close to Warsaw and Wroclaw than Gdansk is.
+Either way, Krakow, the second biggest city in Poland, is much closer to Warsaw and Wroclaw than Gdansk.
 If the ride all the way up to the north of Poland does bother you, then you might consider visiting Krakow instead of Gdansk.
 Personally, I absolutely loved Gdansk and am more than happy I did not miss out on it.

 So, up to your if you want to skip Gdansk and head to Krakow instead and spend 2 days there (my suggestion is to visit Gdansk).

-One main reason that I would suggest visiting Krakow over Warsaw is the proximity to Ausschwitz.
+One main reason that I would suggest visiting Krakow over Warsaw is the proximity to Auschwitz.

-It is now open for visitors – so people can learn about the horror and how the people, including women and children, were murdered.
+It is now open for visitors.
+People can learn about the horror and how the people, including women and children, were murdered.

-From Krakow, you could visit quite easily, but even from Warsaw, a day trip is possible.
+You could visit easily from Krakow, but even from Warsaw, a day trip is possible.

-I once visited a concentration camp and I can say this: it is intense.
-While I haven’t visited Ausschwitz (yet), I am sure it is not easy to digest.
-But Poland and its people were some of the most affected by World War II, and though it is also about beautiful cities and towns, it is also about the history, and especially about World War II.
+I once visited a concentration camp, and I can say this: it is intense.
+While I haven’t visited Auschwitz (yet), I am sure it is not easy to digest.
+But Poland and its people were some of the most affected by World War II, and though it is also about beautiful cities and towns, it is also about history, especially about World War II.

 CONCLUSION: ONE WEEK IN POLAND ITINERARY

-I hope, this one week in Poland itinerary has helped you find out about the best places to visit and see – in quite a short amount of time.
+I hope this Poland itinerary has helped you find out about the best places to visit and see – in quite a short amount of time.